bassettmb/bfc/README.md

 ###bfc

 bfc is an optimizing brainfuck compiler.
-We haven't worked out a target language or an interface for the cli quite yet, but it'll written in C++.
+We haven't worked out a target language or an interface for the cli quite yet, but it'll be written in C++.

 #### User Stories